-102. Online gaming is an activity that the majority of children and many adults get involved in.
+Online gaming is an activity that the majority of children and many adults get involved in.
 The school will raise awareness:

-- By talking to parents and carers about the games their children play and help them identify whether they are appropriate. - By support parents in identifying the most effective way of safeguarding their children by using parental controls and child safety mode. - By talking to parents about setting boundaries and time limits when games are played. - By highlighting relevant resources.
+- By talking to parents and carers about the games their children play and help them identify whether they are appropriate. - By support parents in identifying the most effective way of safeguarding their children by using parental controls and child safety mode. - By talking to parents about setting boundaries and time limits when games are played. - By highlighting relevant resources to support the child and parent to reduce the time or type of games played where it is indicated as being harmful to the child and their development.